SNEWS2/BEMEWS/README.md

 2) If the script still cannot find the module you may need to put the *.so library in the same directory as the EMEWS.py file.
 The *.so library is in one of the subfolders in the build directory.

-3) You may want to set the OMP_NUM_THREADS environment variable to a number suitable for your machine
+3) EMEWS uses OpenMP.
+You may want to set the OMP_NUM_THREADS environment variable to a number suitable for your machine.